rweather/stackable-6502-computer/README.md

 * `kicad/Library` - Library of common schematic symbols and footprints.
 * `schematics` - PDF versions of the schematics.
 * `gerber` - Gerber files for all of the boards.
-* `pld` - Images for the ATF22V10C-7PX PLD to implement various address decoding configurations.
 * `roms` - ROM images for test programs.
 * `src` - Source code for test programs.